Audience: developers of fowl.

 }

-Upon every connection to this local port, we will open a “forwarding subchannel” to the other side (see next section); "connect-endpoint" is used here.
+Upon every connection to this local port, we will open a “forwarding subchannel” to the other side (see next section).
+Of course, if the peer can’t establish a listener and error response is sent.

 Forwarding Subchannel

 A forwarding subchannel is opened whenever a new connection to a listener is made.
-There is a brief handshake, and then the connection merely forward bytes as they are received (from either end).
+There is a brief handshake, and then the connection merely forwards bytes as they are received (from either end).

 The handshake consists of the initiating side sending a single length-prefixed msgpack messsage (the length is an unsigned short, two bytes).
 The handshake message decodes to a dict consisting of: